bobbycomet/Griffin-Linux-Landing-Page/index.md

   <img src="ControllerHub.png" alt="ControllerHub" width="25%"/>
 </div>

-**ControllerHub** — Auto-detects Xbox, PlayStation, Nintendo, and third-party controllers and wheels.
+**Controller Hub** — Auto-detects Xbox, PlayStation, Nintendo, and third-party controllers and wheels.
 Applies optimal profiles and firmware automatically.
 Moved to Grix, and has the same logic.
 Xone and Xpad-noone are treated as a pair; all others that conflict will be blacklisted, but can be swapped in Grix.

 <div align="center">
   <img src="FanHub.png" alt="FanHub" width="25%"/>